 Decorating a house can be expensive — very expensive.
 So why spend where you don't have to?
 While sometimes splurging on high-quality expensive items is a good idea, there are plenty of other places where you can stand to spend a little less.
 So don't blow your budget by purchasing top-of-the-line everything.
 Here's where you can save money on home decor items.

 Area rugs come in a wide variety of price points, and if you can afford it go ahead and spend thousands.
 But for most of us investing in a high-end area rug isn't a great idea.
-Area rugs take a lot of abuse - they're always getting walked on, furniture gets dragged across them, and stuff gets spilled all over them.
-So why spend a lot of money on something that's so likely to get damaged and need replacing?
+Area rugs take a lot of abuse — they're always getting walked on, furniture gets dragged across them, and stuff gets spilled all over them.
+So why spend a lot of money on something that's so likely to get damaged and needs replacing?
 Inexpensive, stylish rugs are now available at low price points at all kinds of big box stores and specialty furniture stores, so finding something to suit your home and budget shouldn't be difficult.

 As a general rule, lighting does not need to be expensive.
 While you may want to spend more on a special statement piece, the general illumination for any room can be purchased for a fairly low price.
 Cheap and cheerful table lamps, floor lamps and overhead fixtures can be found at all kinds of big box furniture stores so there's no need to spend a fortune at a boutique store.
 And keep in mind that you can always customize them with things like paint, or you can simply add ribbon or fabric details to shades to make them suit your home a little more.